sedaro/modsim-notebooks/examples/ground_segment_scheduling/README.md

 we simulate a scenario of a Walker delta 60: 24/3/3 constellation with uplink and downlink requirements.
 The scheduling is posed as an integer linear programming problem which maximizes downlinked data under a minimum uplink constraint [1].

+The demo scenario consists of the following models/results on the Sedaro platfrom:
-- (Add link on prod) Here you can find our `GroundSegment` model of the Atlas ground station network.
+- [`GroundSegment` model](https://satellite.sedaro.com/repositories/PPwmhZR67Jqz8t9gDsvxLR) of the Atlas ground station network.
-- (Add link on prod) Here is the "pure simulation" scenario that uses our built-in `ContactScheduler` block to plan and execute contacts with the Walker Delta constellation.
+- ["pure simulation" scenario](https://satellite.sedaro.com/scenario/PPwmhbK6kh7lnGXhRtvbkY/analyze/playback) that uses our built-in `ContactScheduler` block to plan and execute contacts with the Walker Delta constellation.
-- (Add link on prod) Here is the cosimulation scenario, where we have used `optimization_cosimulation.ipynb` to determine an optimal schedule for contacts.
+- [cosimulation scenario](https://satellite.sedaro.com/scenario/PQ2ZzJ5dWLyy8WSGHb9zS7/analyze/playback), where we have used `optimization_cosimulation.ipynb` to
+  determine an optimal schedule for contacts.

 [1]Eddy, D., Ho, M., and Kochenderfer, M. J., “Optimal Ground Station Selection for Low-Earth Orbiting Satellites”,